Understanding dividends

 Dividends and colleague share plans

-The same applies if you’ve been given shares through Sharing in Success, or as part of your bonus, and chosen to keep them.
+The same applies if you’ve been given shares through Sharing in Success, or as part of your bonus, and have chosen to keep them.

 You can make your choice to receive shares or cash via your EquatePlus account.